 Never Forgotten Honor Flight is a Wausau - based organization formed in November of 2009.
-Our goal is simple: to fly veterans (in our region) who served during World War II, the Korean War or the Vietnam eras to Washington, D.C. to visit the memorials erected in their honor.
+Our goal is simple: to fly veterans (in our region) who served during World War II, the Korean War or the Vietnam eras to Washington, D.C. to visit the memorials build in their honor.
 We are an affiliate of the national group Honor Flight Network, which began this activity in 2005, and began flying with commercial charter aircraft in 2006 from Dayton, Ohio.

 THE ONLY QUALIFICATION FOR A VETERAN TO TAKE AN HONOR FLIGHT TRIP IS TO HAVE SERVED IN THE UNITED STATES MILITARY, IN ANY CAPACITY , DURING THE FOLLOWING TIME PERIODS: